Home » Recipes » Appetizer Recipes » Sausage Balls with Two Dipping Sauces

 Sausage Balls with Two Dipping Sauces

-These classic Sausage Balls with Two Dipping Sauces are going to be the hit of your next get together!
+These classic Sausage Balls with Two Dipping Sauces are going to be the hit of your next get-together!
 They’re super simple to make and are perfect for the holidays, game day, or just a neighborly gathering.
 Try them dipped in my honey mustard or spicy horseradish catsup sauce.
 Yum!

 Recipes for Sausage Balls have been around for years and years.
-I bet I’ve made them, along with a few variations a hundred times.
+I bet I’ve made them, along with a few variations, a hundred times.
 But I was never all that crazy about them.

 Finished sausage balls in a white serving bowl.

-I’ve always used the standard recipe (one pound of cheese, one pound of sausage, 4 cups Bisquick), and mine just always seemed dry and like there was something missing.
+I’ve always used the standard recipe (one pound of cheese, one pound of sausage, 4 cups Bisquick), and they just always seemed dry and like there was something missing.
 So, naturally, I started tinkering with the mixture.

-🛒 Ingredient Notes
+Ingredient Notes

 Ingredients needed to make sausage balls and dipping sauces.